cloudflare/python-cloudflare-cli4/README.rst

 for this came from `Danielle Madeley
 (danni) <https://github.com/danni>`__.

-While the codebase has been edited to run on Python 3.x, there's not been enough Python 3.x testing performed.
-If you can help in this regard; please contact the maintainers.
+[STRIKEOUT:While the codebase has been edited to run on Python 3.x, there's not been enough Python 3.x testing performed.]
+[STRIKEOUT:If you can help in this regard; please contact the maintainers.]

+As of January 2020 the code is Python3 clean.

+As of January 2020 the code is shipped up to pypi with Python2 support removed.

 Credit
 ------